 In order to enroll in the summer semester of the coming year, students are advised to start with the admission process this fall.
 This gives you enough time to fulfill all the Caribbean medical school requirements and work on your application before submitting it.
 You can check the semester schedule and the application deadline on the websites of medical schools.

-Before applying to a Caribbean medical school, check the application fee required to process your application.
+Before applying to a medical school in the Caribbean, check the application fee required to process your application.
 For each additional medical school selection, there is a separate cost.
 At WUSOM, international students are required to pay a refundable security deposit of $2,000 USD.

 At WUSOM, admission prerequisites are straightforward.
 All you need to submit your transcripts, personal statement, two letters of recommendation, 2 passport size pictures, curriculum vitae, and your MCAT scores.